-14.1 The Association is committed to promoting the Scottish Living Wage and will encourage suppliers and contractors to adopt the same commitment.
+14.1 The Association is committed to promoting the Scottish Living Wage and will require suppliers and contractors to pay the Living Wage.

 15. Health & safety

 15.1 All consultants and contractors will be required to demonstrate the highest commitment to health and safety before being considered for work.
 Through award criteria, contractors will be asked to demonstrate how they promote and manage health and safety.
 This may be supported by the provision of appropriate risk assessments and method statements.